Use Your PhD To Lead Product Development Across Company Departments

 - Detailed information on the concepts and benchmarks used in the product management industry so you know how to best communicate with key industry professionals.
 You’ll understand the challenges you’ll face in bringing a competitive product to the marketplace irrespective of industry sector.
-With the Product Management Training Track, you’ll gain knowledge that shows a potential employer that you’ve done your homework and you’re prepared for a successful industry transition.
+With the Product Management Career Track, you’ll gain knowledge that shows a potential employer that you’ve done your homework and you’re prepared for a successful industry transition.

-- The Product Management Training Track thoroughly explains all aspects of product management.
+- The Product Management Career Track thoroughly explains all aspects of product management.
 You’ll learn how strategic, technical, marketing, inbound, and outbound management all come into play during the product lifecycle.

 - Gain important insights into the stakeholder universe of Product Managers.
 You’ll fully understand how your role as a liaison between company departments and customers is crucial to a product’s commercial success.

 - Discover how to translate your knowledge of the product management field into questions that will impress your future employer.
-The training provides important advice to help you showcase your knowledge and passion for the field.
+The career track provides important advice to help you showcase your knowledge and passion for the field.

 - Access to the private online group: an exclusive circle of Product Managers and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other Product Managers.
 Only Cheeky Scientist members are allowed access to this group.

 - Gain guidance from practicing Product Managers on your upcoming interview, your newly created resume or presentation, or your recent job offer.
 They’re in the field and can provide advice that’s targeted to your specific needs and questions.

 - Enjoy meaningful conversations with other PhDs in the group to discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.

 - Leverage the private group to find other Product Managers or PhDs you can connect with.
 Find members by their name, location, educational background, or other characteristics to aid your job search.